sbmlteam/libsbml/artefacts.md

 Each artefact is provided as a zip file, and has a version that includes all packages (stable and experimental) and another version that contains only the stable packages.
 Stable packages include the SBML `comp`, `distrib`, `fbc`, `groups`, `l3v2extendedmath`, `layout`, `multi`, `qual`, and `render` packages, while experimental packages additionally include the SBML `arrays`, `dyn`, `req`, and `spatial` packages.

-All artefacts are compiled with namespace and strict includes enabled.
 Writing compressed SBML is possible with all artefacts in `.zip` and `.gz` format, and in `.bz2` format in all OS except CentOS 6.

 The artefacts are built using [virtual machines provided by GitHub Actions](https://github.com/actions/virtual-environments).